-The Manitoba Child Care Association provides the research based Market Competitive Salary Guideline Scales to our members as an educational tool to use when seeking employment, and to the Board of Directors of early learning and child care programs to use as a recruitment and retention resource.
+The Manitoba Child Care Association provides the research based Market Competitive Salary Guideline Scales to our members as an educational tool to use when career planning, or seeking employment.
+The Board of Directors can use it as a guideline when establishing wage and compensation rates or may adopt the scale as is if it is affordable.